<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 But for those of us looking for something more day-to-day...

-For those looking to spend less on such a depreciating asset, according to the data, the most popular car in 2022 in the UAE, was the Mitsubishi Pajero, which has a starting price of around 126,400 AED (35,000 USD).
+For those looking to spend less on such a depreciating asset, one of the most popular cars in the UAE is the Mitsubishi Pajero, which has a starting price of around 130,000 AED (35,500 USD).

 (For those who fancy a chrome-plated Rolls Royce Phantom, you can get that too.)